ifrade-p/ebiparse/README.md

 This is a program that uses EBI search to pull some information out of expression atlas It will result in 3 files,
-1) containing the ATLAS ids of a hugo_ref, 2)containing experiment accessions for each ATLAS id
+1) containing the ATLAS ids of a hugo_ref,
+2) containing experiment accessions for each ATLAS id
 3)  Experiment information for each accession